yihansheu/yihansheu.github.io/_pages/about.md

 My research aims to catalyze a paradigm shift toward fully personalized medical practice, where actions are optimized for each individual patient at every moment.
 To achieve this, I develop robust and reliable AI models that predict individual prognoses and treatment responses by integrating AI, causal inference, and medical expertise.
 Conversely, model-based predictions are used to further enhance scientific understanding.

-Mental health is a particular focus and interest of my research.
-Additionally, I am enthusiastic about and actively engaged in research on general AI.
+I am particularly interested in mental health, a cornerstone of human well-being.
+Additionally, I am passionate about and actively engaged in research on general AI.